 Original Recipe: Take a couple of ducks, divide them into quarters and lay them in a stewpan with a sprinkling of flour, pepper and salt.
 Put a large lump of butter divided into pieces at the bottom of the stewpan and fry the ducks until they are a nice light-brown color.
 Remove the frying-pan and put in half a pint of gravy and a glass of port; sprinkle more flour and add a bunch of sweet herbs, two or three shallots minced fine, an anchovy, and a little Cayenne when the ducks have stewed in the gravy till tender, put them on a dish, take out the herbs, clear off any fat, and serve with the sauce thrown over them.

-Take half a duck and cut the wing and drumstick off.
+My interpretation: Take half a duck and cut the wing and drumstick off.
 Split the remaining portion in half length wise (this enables you to keep the breast in one piece).
 Place duck pieces in a pan with 1T butter, add 2 large pinches of kosher salt, 2 small pinches of pepper and sprinkle 2T of flour over the meat.
 Turn heat to medium and cook until nice and brown.
 Remove from pan and drain fat into a small jar.
 Return meat to pan and add 1 cup of gravy (made from stock created from last nights leftover bones and the neck and giblets), 1 cup of stock, 1/3 cup port, 1 minced anchovy and 2 chopped shallots.
 Bring to a boil and add a large amount of parsley and thyme tied together.
 Simmer over medium low heat for 35-40 minutes until the breast meat reaches 160 degrees.
 Thicken sauce if needed and serve with mashed potatoes.

 3 comments: